 As product management expert Roman Pichler explains of the product manager-product owner distinction, the product owner role traces back to the Scrum agile methodology for project management.
 As a result, product owners today are found primarily in organizations that use the agile development approach.

-Here is how DAD’s product managers vs. product owners page describes the product owner role: “Product owners are more tactical in practice,” and they “work closely with delivery teams to ensure they build the right functionality in a timely manner.
+Here is how DAD’s product managers vs. product owners page describes the product owner role: “Product owners are more tactical in practice,” and they “work closely with delivery teams to ensure they build the right functionality promptly.
 POs will transform the high-level vision of the product manager into detailed requirements.
-To do this they work closely with a range of stakeholders for the product, including non-customer stakeholders such as finance, security operations, support, audit, and others.”
+To do this, they work closely with a range of stakeholders for the product, including non-customer stakeholders such as finance, security operations, support, audit, and others.”

 The DAD page explains that product owners carry out their responsibilities through tactical activities such as:

 As Roman Pichler argues, the product owner is a product management role.
-He also points out, however, that smaller and younger organizations—particularly in the software industry—can bring in a product owner to more quickly establish a role responsible for the product’s development without having to build out a product management team.
+However, he also points out that smaller and younger organizations—particularly in the software industry—can bring in a product owner to more quickly establish a role responsible for the product’s development without having to build out a product management team.
 But in the longer term, Pichler suggests, these organizations should also create a separate role for a product manager.

-So in short, no, product owners and product managers are not simply the same role under different names.
-They are two unique functions.
+So, in short, product owners and product managers are not simply the same under different names.
+Instead, they are two unique functions.

-Some organizations, often due to lack of resources, might have a product owner who also takes on the more strategic responsibilities of a product manager, but as the DAD page describing PMs and POs points out, each of these roles has its own separate focus, and each also represents a full-time job.
+Some organizations, often due to lack of resources, might have a product owner who also takes on the more strategic responsibilities of a product manager.
+Still, as the DAD page describing PMs and POs points out, each of these roles has its different focus, and each also represents a full-time job.

-As the product management consulting and training company 280 Group explains on its own Product Manager-Product Owner Comparison page, here is a good high-level overview of the different responsibilities of each role:
+As the product management consulting and training company 280 Group explains on its Product Manager-Product Owner Comparison page, here is an excellent high-level overview of the different responsibilities of each role:

 As you can see, there are some similarities between these functions.
-Both roles involve the shepherding of a product through the development process, and both require working with several of the same teams across the organization.
+For example, both roles guide the product through the development process and work with several of the same teams across the organization.

 In that sense, you can think of a product owner as a type of product manager—more tactical, more internal-facing—who helps keep the product’s progress on track in an agile organization.

-As we explain on our What Is a Product Owner? page, an effective product owner (particularly in the fast-moving environment of an agile development organization) needs outstanding communication skills.
+As we explain in the What Is a Product Owner?, an effective product owner (particularly in an agile development organization) needs outstanding communication skills.

 This is because a major part of a product owner’s job is translating a product manager’s high-level vision for a product into actionable tasks.
-Product owners are key point people for developers, QA staff, UI, UX, and designers.
+As a result, product owners are key point people for developers, QA staff, UI, UX, and designers.

-This is why we would argue product owners need to have several of the broader skills required of every product manager—such as the ability to communicate clearly to several different types of professionals, and excellent listening skills.
+This is why we would argue product owners need to have several of the broader skills required of every product manager, such as communicating clearly to several different types of professionals and excellent listening skills.

-The short answer is yes: A product owner can definitely be a product manager, and vice versa.
+The short answer is yes: A product owner can be a product manager and vice versa.

 As Produx Labs CEO Melissa Perri puts it in her Product Manager vs. Product Owner article, “As a product manager your roles and responsibilities will change depending on your context and the stage of your product,” and that “Product owner is a role you play on a Scrum team.
 Product manager is the job.”

-In other words, although the Disciplined Agile Delivery organization and the 280 Group both break out the clear division of responsibilities between these two roles, the reality is that there is also overlap among them, and a single person could theoretically perform both roles simultaneously.
+In other words, although the Disciplined Agile Delivery organization and the 280 Group both break out the clear division of responsibilities between these two roles, the reality is that there is also overlap among them.
+Thus, a single person could theoretically perform both functions simultaneously.

-The debate over where a product manager’s role ends and a product owner’s begins—or whether or not these two functions are really just two different aspects of the same role—will probably go on forever.
+The debate over where a product manager’s role ends and a product owner’s begins—or whether or not these two functions are just two different aspects of the same position—will probably go on forever.

-What is important, however, is that your product organization has a team structure that works for your process, and that the Product Managers and the Product Owners in your team know exactly what the responsibilities and goals are for their roles.
+However, what is essential is that your product organization has a team structure that works for your process and that the Product Managers and the Product Owners in your team know exactly what the responsibilities and goals are for their roles.